 In scenarios like these, attempting to instruct Subversion to work with these reused paths can be a little like instructing a motorist in Chicago's West Suburbs to drive east down Roosevelt Road and turn left onto Main Street.
 In a mere 20 minutes, you can cross “Main Street” in Wheaton, Glen Ellyn, and Lombard.
 And no, they aren't the same street.
 Our motorist—and our Subversion—need a little more detail to do the right thing.

-Fortunately, Subversion allow you to tell it exactly which
+Fortunately, Subversion allows you to tell it

-peg revision, and you provide these to
+called a peg revision, and you provide

-all that is needed to unambiguously identify a specific line
+is all that is needed to unambiguously identify a specific line

 of history.
 Peg revisions are specified to the Subversion